 “The only source, at least in the realm of electricity, that has the capacity to make up for this, is nuclear.
 Behind closed doors, more and more people admit this,” Schoellhammer said in a phone conversation.

-He said that the United States is experiencing a “nuclear renaissance,” with banks and major investment funds expressing renewed interest in nuclear projects.
+He said the United States is experiencing a “nuclear renaissance,” with banks and major investment funds expressing renewed interest in nuclear projects.

 Microsoft’s agreement with Three Mile Island, the site of a partial nuclear meltdown in 1979—the most significant commercial nuclear power accident in U.S. history—illustrated the lengths to which Big Tech is willing to go to secure electricity for its expanding AI operations.
 Microsoft’s deal involves purchasing the plant’s entire electric generating capacity over the next 20 years.

 As a political theorist and commentator, Schoellhammer has close ties to the heart of the EU’s political machinery in Brussels.
-He said that although “very few want to speak about it publicly, it has become increasingly clear that the energy transition, which was primarily [a] wind and solar based system, an intermittent electricity sources based system, is not going to work.”
+He said that although “very few want to speak about it publicly, it has become increasingly clear that the energy transition, which was primarily [a] wind- and solar-based system, an intermittent electricity sources-based system, is not going to work.”

 A Breaking Point